MM MIHIR MADHAPARIA

 ME 4054W Design Projects | University of Minnesota – Twin Cities | Sponsor: Dr. Jonathan Strutt, MD

-Combined tourniquet, heat, and massage increased cephalic vein area by 67.5% versus tourniquet alone.
+Performance gainCombined tourniquet, heat, and massage increased cephalic vein area by 67.5% versus tourniquet alone.

-10-minute heat setting beat the 37% design target with a measured 50.9% area increase.
+Optimal timing10-minute heat setting beat the 37% design target with a measured 50.9% area increase.

-ANSYS transient heat-transfer modeling confirmed therapeutic heating within the safe operating range.
+Safe heat rangeANSYS transient heat-transfer modeling confirmed therapeutic heating within the safe operating range.

 Peripheral intravenous insertion is a common clinical procedure, but failed attempts — especially in pediatric and small-vein patients — cause pain, anxiety, and delays.
-Manual techniques such as massage and warming are often used but are not standardized or validated.
+Manual techniques such as massage and warming are used but not standardized or validated.

 This project developed a thermal massaging tourniquet combining a tourniquet cuff, targeted vibration motors, and a heating filament above the cubital fossa.
-Ultrasound imaging quantified cephalic vein cross-sectional area across test conditions, while transient conduction simulation informed safe temperature targets and heating duration.
+Ultrasound imaging quantified cephalic vein cross-sectional area across conditions, while transient conduction simulation informed safe temperature targets and heating duration.

 Convection-Driven Thermal and Mass Transfer in 3D Bioprinting: Micropore Formation and Heat Transfer in PCL and PLGA Scaffolds